 A witty anonymous quote says,” It takes four men to dress a salad: a wise man for the salt, a madman for the pepper, a miser for the vinegar, and a spendthrift for the oil.”

 ‘I really couldn’t agree more with whoever said that.
 Salads are no less than a staple food for people who want to stay fit & loose on those extra calories.
 But not all salads are made in the same way.
-People will end up incapacitating the salad by adding heavy toppings like fried chicken & high fat cheese to what otherwise would have been a healthy salad.
+People will end up incapacitating the salad by adding heavy toppings like fried chicken and high fat cheese to what otherwise would have been a healthy salad.
 Especially we Indians have a habit of adding anything spicy or chatpata to add taste to the normally tasteless traditional salads 😛

 However, following this practice on a regular basis will end up making us gain more calories than lose the already unwanted ones.